 Diverse treatment options exist for various vascular disorders.
 Arteries are the pipes that carry oxygen-rich blood to the legs, and veins are the pipes that carry oxygen-depleted blood back to the heart.

 Interestingly, vein problems are treated quite differently to problems affecting the arteries.
 The most common vein procedures work by redirecting venous blood from poorly-functioning veins into healthy leg veins, which allows venous blood to more efficiently return to the heart.
 Artery procedures typically involve opening up narrowed (or blocked) arteries allowing oxygen-rich blood to more easily get to the feet and legs.
 Selecting the ideal treatment option is best determined by a vascular specialist.

 First-line therapy for patients with symptomatic varicose veins and venous reflux often consists of simple, non-invasive management strategies.

 Compression hose come in a variety of lengths and strengths that can be tailored to the needs of an individual patient.
 Compression hose minimizes swelling of the veins and decreases leakage of fluid from the veins into the adjacent tissues.
 Compression hose can help control leg swelling and provides symptom relief for many patients.

 Leg elevation is another simple, non-invasive way of reducing pressure in the veins.
 Leg elevation often partially alleviates the discomfort of vein problems.
-Unfortunately, prolonged periods of leg elevation are not practical for active people.
+Unfortunately, prolonged periods of leg elevation is not practical for active people.
 Furthermore, reduction in movement and mobility (when elevating the leg) poses challenges for maintaining weight control and cardiovascular health.

-Although difficult to achieve, obtaining/maintaining an ideal body weight tends to lessen symptoms in patients with venous insufficiency.
+Although difficult to achieve, obtaining/maintaining an ideal body weight tends to lessen symptoms in patients with venous reflux.

 Venous ablation refers to minimally-invasive procedures designed to deliberately block-off, or close problematic veins.
 These procedures leverage the concept that “blocking off” a vein simulates having the vein tied-off or “stripped”, but avoids the need for large surgical incisions.